-Damian Balassone’s poems and articles have appeared in a variety of Australian and international publications, including Quadrant, Overland, Arena, Eureka Street, Australian Poetry Journal, Reader’s Digest, First Things, Light Poetry Magazine and Lighten Up, as well as being broadcast on ABC Radio and praised in The Age.
+Damian Balassone’s poems and articles have appeared in a variety of Australian and international publications, including The New York Times, Quadrant, Overland, Arena, Eureka Street, Australian Poetry Journal, Reader’s Digest, First Things, Light Poetry Magazine and Lighten Up, as well as being broadcast on ABC Radio and praised in The Age.
 This page acts as a map for poems published online, as well as providing details of forthcoming publications:

 The Galaxy for Our Eyes and 4 other poems in Blackmail Press.

 The Attitudes in Light Poetry Magazine (poem of the week).

 The Mormon and the Mermaid in Shot Glass Journal.

 The Shell Collector in Tongues of the Ocean.

 In Praise of Carbohydrates in The Footy Almanac, originally published in Quadrant.

 Toil in The New York Times (about half way down the page).

 Song of a Deaf Poet in Eureka Street.

 The Last Bison in Green Left Weekly.